 Yoga and Tai Chi Location: All Souls Unitarian Church, 5805 E. 56th St., Classroom #1, Indianapolis 46226

 Our mindful meditation classes are Facebook Live events making them accessible to anyone with access to Facebook.
 Please visit our Chapter Facebook page to participate.

 4th Tuesday* - Tai Chi

-COST IS FREE BUT REGISTRATION FOR FIRST CLASS IS REQUIRED.
+COST IS FREE BUT REGISTRATION IS REQUIRED FOR FIRST YOGA AND FIRST TAI CHI CLASS.
 After initial registration, the classes are drop-in.
 In case of inclement weather, check our Chapter Facebook page.